- Shu Fan. Working on electricity demand forecasting.

 - Bircan Erbas.
 Statistical methodological issues in studies of respiratory disease and air pollution, (Ph.D., Uni of Melbourne, graduated 2001).
 Now an Associate Professor in the School of Public Health at La Trobe University.

 - Abdul Aziz Hayat.
 Identifying GDP volatility and modeling changing seasonality.
 (Ph.D., graduated 2007).
-Now a Senior Lecturer in the School of Accounting, Economics and Finance, Deakin University.
+Now a Senior Lecturer in the Department of Finance, Deakin Business School.

 - Yeasmin Khandakar.
 Automatic ARIMA forecasting.
 (Ph.D., graduated 2010).
 Now an analyst at Portland House Group.